barneyme/bpad/readme.txt

 - Autosave notes in your browser.
 - Be installed as a Progressive Web App.

+PRIVACY:
+Notes never leave your computer.
+We do not (and cannot) see your notes.
+We do not (and cannot) track who is using bPad.
+We do not (and cannot) sell your data.

 DIRECTIONS:
 1. Open bpad.me in web browser and make notes.
 2. Notes are automatically saved.